 On the German side of the Rhine Graben approximately 40 km north of the French border, the 60 million bbl Speyer oil field was discovered in 2003 in the Triassic when drilling a geothermal well.
 The field is now operated by ENGIE and produces at a rate of 3,500 bopd with a potential of producing 11,200 bopd with a pipeline connecting the field to the refinery in Karlsruhe.
 The Speyer discovery is the largest to date in the Upper Rhine Graben and sparked a new industry focus on the area.

-MOORE operates three licenses in Alsace covering more than 1,000 km2 targeting prospectivity on multiple levels from Tertiary, Jurassic and Triassic plays.
+MOORE owns three licenses in Alsace covering more than 1,000 km2 targeting prospectivity on multiple levels from Tertiary, Jurassic and Triassic plays.

-A 2D seismic survey will be acquired during summer 2017 to better evaluate the prospects identified in the Seebach license.
+A 2D seismic survey has been acquired during summer 2017 to better evaluate the prospects identified in the Seebach license.